-- Personnel should have a thorough knowledge and understanding of the physical properties and safety precautions for the sample contents before operating the SCS. - All valves, regulators, switches, etc. should be operated in accordance with site lockout/tagout procedures. - 1.
+- Personnel should have a thorough knowledge and understanding of the physical properties and safety precautions for the sample contents before operating the SCS. - All valves, regulators, switches, etc. should be operated in accordance with site lockout/tagout procedures.

+- Disregard steps 4 and 16 for analyzers without a sample conditioning system (SCS). - 1.
 Power down the analyzer. - 2.
 Isolate the SCS from the process sample tap. - 3.
 If possible, purge the system with nitrogen for 10 minutes.